Marewa Glover

 Marewa Glover is a New Zealand public health academic specialising in smoking cessation.
 She has worked at the University of Auckland and been a full professor at Massey University.
 She set up the Centre for Research Excellence: Indigenous Sovereignty and Smoking (COREISS) in 2018.

 Academic career

 After a 2000 PhD titled The Effectiveness of a Maori Noho Marae smoking cessation intervention: utilising a kaupapa Maori methodology at the University of Auckland, she moved to the Massey University, rising to full professor.

 Glover is long time smoking-reduction researcher, who switched from supporting tobacco taxes to opposing them for hurting the most vulnerable.

 Glover's research has been widely covered in the press.
+The press have also reported controversy relating to the origin of funding for COREISS, which notes in its disclosure statement that it is funded by the Foundation for a Smokefree World, a philanthropic organisation which receives funding from tobacco giant Philip Morris International.

 In 2017, she was a finalist in the New Zealand Women of Influence Awards.

-Creative writing
+Writing

 Glover is also a published author of poetry and short stories.

+Her 2014 co-edited book (with Paul Whitinui and Dan Hikuroa) Ara Mai he Tētēkura: Visioning our Futures was listed in Books of Mana as one of the 180 most significant works of Māori-authored non-fiction.